IDEMSInternational/puzzle-telegram-bot/README.md

 Go to `run_competition.py`
 and modify the variables team_channels and admins:
-team_channels: dict with key=Telegram ID, value=Name - channels in which the bot is active
+- `team_channels`: dict with key=Telegram ID, value=Name - channels in which the bot is active
-admins: set of Telegram IDs of users who have admin access to the boss (i.e. !!reset, !!standings command)
+- `admins`: set of Telegram IDs of users who have admin access to the boss (i.e. !!reset, !!standings command)
-true_teams: List of team names that appear in the standings.
+- `true_teams`: List of team names that appear in the standings.

 # Usage